-We will use The Orchard marking codes indicated on the English Marking Codes sheet provided.
-Each student will have access to the marking codes through classroom displays/handouts.
+We will use the Orchard marking codes indicated on the English Marking Codes sheet provided.
+Each learner will have access to the marking codes through classroom displays/handouts.

-We will mark positive achievements and areas for development in green ink.
+We will mark positive achievements and areas for development in Green ink.

-How will we show improvement of students' written English?
+How will we show improvement of learners' written English?

-Students will be given the opportunity to correct any mistakes that have been highlighted by the teacher/tutor within three areas -
+Learners will be given the opportunity to correct any mistakes that have been highlighted by the teacher/tutor within three areas:

-- Evidence over time throughout student's workbooks - Completion of targeted work/task setting during lessons - Individualised learning activities in POOLS sessions/STEP tracker
+- Evidence over time throughout learner's workbooks - Completion of targeted work/task setting during lessons - Individualised learning activities in POOLS sessions/STEP tracker